-2. Member States may no longer grant EEC type-approval or issue the document provided for in the last indent of Article 10 (1) of Directive 70/156/EEC, and shall refuse national type-approval, of types of diesel engines and types of vehicle propelled by a diesel engine:
+- 2. With effect from 1 October 2000, Member States: - may no longer grant EC type-approval or issue the document provided for in the last indent of Article 10(1) of Directive 70/156/EEC, and - shall refuse national type-approval, for types of compression ignition or gas engines and types of vehicle propelled by compression ignition or gas engine where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row A of the Tables in section 6.2.1. of Annex I to Directive 88/77/EEC, as amended by this Directive.